cohesivestack/valgo/README.md

 ## `Validation.IsValid(...)` function

-This functions allows to check if an specific value in a `Validation` session is valid or not.
+This function allows checking if a specific value in a `Validation` session is valid or not.
 This is very useful for conditional logic.

 The following example prints an error message if the `age` value is invalid.